Tyler799/Morrowind-2020/README.md

 If you need to reach me regarding this guide or otherwise, PM me at /u/Night_Thastus on Reddit.
 Or respond to my Reddit post.
 Or find me on Discord, Night Thastus #6641.

+The Morrowind Modding Community discord can be found [here](https://discord.me/mwmods).
+If you want to discuss this guide, we have a channel called #thastus.